Sillybutts/Thumper/README.md

 - 2x .31in 10-32 screw
 - 8x 4-40 screw
 - Super Glue or other adhesive to connect a few small parts

+Any shop that sells Caliburns *and* Skewers should have all this hardware available.
+Ask them for a custom order of these parts.